serenity-is/docs/tutorials/courses/README.md

 Select the `dbo.Grades` table, use the `CourseDB` module, and retain the default `All` option.

-After code generation, start the application to display the `Grades` screen under the `CourseDB` module.
+Once code generation is complete, start the application to display the `Grades` screen under the `CourseDB` module.

 ![Migration Screenshot](./img/grades_ui.png)